 If you can prove that your spouse has been cheating on you, then you might be able to gain some financial benefit.
 Even though the assets are split 50/50, if you can make a case for adultery, then it might be possible for the judge in the case to rule differently when it comes to awarding one spouse property over another.
 For instance, if your spouse lavished the person they had an affair with expensive gifts, the expense can be deducted from their overall marital estate award, which means more of the things you value stay in your pocket.

 If your spouse has cheated on you and you are petitioning for divorce, although Missouri is a no-fault state, it might be possible to hold them accountable in court and benefit from their infidelity in terms of dividing property, asset dividends, and child custody and support.

 Contact a St. Louis Divorce Lawyer

 A family law attorney should be someone you can trust to help you through some of the most difficult times in your life, as well as one of the people you want next to you to celebrate triumphs.
-At The Betz Law Firm we are committed to guiding our clients through the court process with same level of professionalism that we would wish for our own family members.
-Our firm’s goal is to assist families in need to navigate their way through those important, life changing events.
+At The Betz Law Firm, we are committed to guiding our clients through the court process with the same level of professionalism that we would wish for our own family members.
+Our firm’s goal is to assist families in need to navigate their way through those important, life-changing events.